impactorbitco/handbook-main/content/ims/policies/HR/IR35 Off Payroll Workers Policy.md

 ## **1. Introduction and Purpose**

-This policy sets out Green Orbit Digital’s approach to complying with the Off-Payroll Working Rules, commonly known as **IR35**, as defined by HM Revenue and Customs (HMRC).
+This policy sets out Impact Orbit Creative Group’s approach to complying with the Off-Payroll Working Rules, commonly known as **IR35**, as defined by HM Revenue and Customs (HMRC).
 The objective is to ensure that any individual providing services through an intermediary—such as a personal service company (PSC)—is assessed appropriately to determine whether they should be treated as an employee for tax purposes.

 ---

 ## **2. Scope**

-This policy applies to all off-payroll workers engaged by Green Orbit Digital, including those operating via intermediaries, where there is a requirement to determine employment status in accordance with IR35 legislation.
+This policy applies to all off-payroll workers engaged by Impact Orbit Creative Group, including those operating via intermediaries, where there is a requirement to determine employment status in accordance with IR35 legislation.

 ---

 ## **3. Roles and Responsibilities**

-### **3.1 Green Orbit Digital**
+### **3.1 Impact Orbit Creative Group**

 - Carry out employment status determinations using reasonable care and in accordance with HMRC guidance.
 - Issue a **Status Determination Statement (SDS)** to relevant parties.